Best Places to Work: Surprising Survey Results and Analysis

-The Best Places to Work survey from BusinessWeek is in for new graduates looking to launch a career.
-Given the time of year when many new college graduates are still looking to land their first job and college freshmen and sophomores are looking to select the best major (see this list of the Best College Majors by highest starting salary), it’s timely to consider just what is a great place to work versus a sub-par corporation that will leave new entrants to the workforce unchallenged, unrecognized and generally apathetic about their professional career.
+The Best Places to Work is out from Fortune for the year 2011 (source).
+Given the time of year when many college seniors are thinking about future employers and looking to land their first job, while college freshmen and sophomores are looking to finalize their major specialization (see this list of the Best College Majors by highest starting salary), it’s timely to consider just what is a great place to work versus a sub-par corporation that will leave new entrants to the workforce unchallenged, unrecognized and generally apathetic about their professional career.

 Best Places to Work – Trends